Skip to content

 Used by more than 43,000 organizations, NetSuite supports a wide range of operating models, workflows, and deployment scopes.

-NetSuite pricing in 2026 depends on the licensed product scope, the number and type of users, the modules selected, and the implementation work required to get the system live.
-A finance-only deployment is priced differently from a rollout that includes inventory, manufacturing, ecommerce, or multi-entity consolidation.
+NetSuite pricing in 2026 is determined by four main levers: the scope of products you license, the number and type of users, the modules you add, and the implementation effort required to reach go‑live.
+As a result, a finance‑only deployment is priced very differently from a broader rollout that also covers inventory, manufacturing, ecommerce, or multi‑entity consolidation.

 Why NetSuite Pricing Isn’t One-Size-Fits-All